icodeintx/xmlnodes/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  file <--file>  Parse xml in a local file url <--url>    Parse xml from the web
+  file <file>  Parse xml in a local file url <url>    Parse xml from the web

 ```